We specialise in teaching Distance Handling. Whilst this is the usual form of handling for competitors in Hoopers, its very unusual in agility.

 What is Distance Handling?

-If you watch any dog agility, typically handlers always run alongside their dogs, usually guiding their dog to the next correct obstacle by running to it themselves.
+If you watch any dog and handler team doing agility, typically handlers always run alongside their dogs, usually guiding their dog to the next correct obstacle by running to it themselves.

 Distance Handling is the term used to describe an unusual type of handling, where the handler isn’t right next to their dog and running with them.
 Distance Handling means different things to different people.
 Some consider distance to be sending their dog on ahead of them by one or two obstacles.
 To someone else, Distance Handling might mean the handler being pretty stationary.